SchriderLab/TreeSeqPopGenInference/README.md

 This repo and docs are still a work in progress, but hopefully should be finished soon.
 If you are trying to run this code now or have other questions about it please contact ddray@email.unc.edu.

-This repository contains details and instructions for replicating results in the associated manuscript, i.e. using GCN networks and inferred tree sequences from Relate (https://myersgroup.github.io/relate/) to predict demographic parameters or do model classification etc.
+This repository contains details and instructions for replicating results in the associated manuscript (https://www.biorxiv.org/content/10.1101/2024.02.20.581288v1), i.e. using GCN networks and inferred tree sequences from Relate (https://myersgroup.github.io/relate/) to predict demographic parameters or do model classification etc.  We also include the code we used to train a CNN on sorted genotype matrices for comparison.

 # Table of contents
 * [Installation](#installation)